Included FREE items

 What Is the Cytochrome P450 System?

-CBD’s drug interactions largely stem from the cytochrome P450 system.
-This group of liver enzymes is mainly responsible for breaking down toxins, drugs, and other foreign substances in our system.
-These enzymes basically dissect these substances to make them easier to eliminate from the body.
+CBD's interactions with other drugs largely stem from their common metabolizing process and effects produced in the cytochrome P450 system.
+This group of liver enzymes (isoenzymes) is mainly responsible of modifying toxins, drugs, and other substances in our system.
+These enzymes basically alter these substances to make them easier to eliminate from the body.

-But, when CBD enters the party, the liver stops metabolising other drugs that rely on cytochrome P450 enzymes, and shifts its attention to CBD.
+But, when CBD enters the body, the liver may reduce the metabolising rate of other drugs that also rely on cytochrome P450 enzymes.

-In some cases, CBD can completely deactivate cytochrome P450 activity, albeit temporarily, which can affect the metabolic activity of compounds found in certain drugs.
-So, for example, if you’re taking a powerhouse painkiller like oxycodone alongside cannabidiol, the former may linger in your system for longer—which isn’t necessarily a good thing.
+Albeit temporarily, in some cases, CBD can almost completely block the cytochrome P450 activity, affecting the metabolic activity of compounds found in certain drugs.
+So, for example, if you’re taking a powerhouse painkiller like oxycodone alongside cannabidiol (CBD), the former may linger in your system for longer and in higher concentrations than expected— which isn’t necessarily a good thing.

-What can be problematic is that a drug like oxycodone is only supposed to stay in your system for a certain period of time.
-Going beyond that duration may elicit side effects like nausea and drowsiness, which could be an issue if you’re driving a car or operating heavy machinery.
-At worst, it can cause liver damage.
+What can be problematic is that a drug like oxycodone is only supposed to stay in your system in determinate amounts for a certain period of time.
+Going beyond that duration may elicit overdoses or increase of side effects like nausea and drowsiness.
+All this could be an issue if you’re driving a car or operating heavy machinery.
+At worst, these interactions can also cause other damages to your body.

 Drugs CBD Oil Can Interact With

-The fact of the matter is, cytochrome P450 enzymes metabolise around 90%[1] of all medications on the market, with two enzymes in particular—CYP3A4 and CYP2D6—being responsible for the lion’s share of the work.
-So, here’s the simple answer: any drug metabolised by cytochrome P450 enzymes will interact with CBD oil.
-Some of these drug interactions will bear no adverse effects, while others will.
+The fact of the matter is, cytochrome P450 enzymes metabolise around 90%[1] of all medications on the market, with two izoenzymes in particular—CYP3A4 and CYP2D6—being responsible for the lion’s share of the work.
+So, here’s a simplified answer: almost any drug metabolised by cytochrome P450 enzymes will interact with CBD oil.
+Some of these drug interactions will bear no notable adverse effects, while others will.

 Let’s get a little more specific.
 A 2016 study[2] delved into how CBD reacted with a known anti-seizure medication called clobazam, which is largely used to treat epilepsy among children.
 This interaction is particularly intriguing, as CBD (in synthetic form, "Epidiolex") has also been approved for treatment-resistant forms of Lennox–Gastaut syndrome and Dravet syndrome.